top of page

 SCRIPTURES

-"A common way of bringing ourselves into the 'address' position of is to enter a deep, meditative reading of some choice passage of scripture.
+"A common way of bringing ourselves into the 'address' position of prayer is to enter a deep, meditative reading of some choice passage of scripture.
 Martin Luther said that those well trained in 'warming up the heart' for prayer will 'be able to use a chapter of Scripture as a lighter' - Feuerzeug, the same term modern Germans use for a pocket lighter."

 - Dallas Willard